microsoft/PowerApps-Samples/cds/orgsvc/C#/ConnectionEarlyBound/README.md

 # Create a connection (early bound)

-This sample shows how to create a connection between an account and a contact entity that have matching connection roles.
+This sample shows how to create a connection between an account and a contact table that have matching connection roles.

 ## How to run this sample